 PCMM was birthed from a desire to help people have the best possible lifestyle.
 The founder has a passion for teaching people that good character traits are a “must” in order to live a life that is worthwhile in this time period of unrest and uncertainty.

 Precious Children’s Mobile Mission’s main objective is to empower disadvantaged or low-income people, to interact confidently with the world, by teaching them financial knowledge to provide them the courage to dream, the faith to believe and the confidence to achieve.

 BOARD OF DIRECTORS

-Sylvia’s experience with children from many backgrounds, fuels herand one of her heart’s desires to work toward changing the mindsets of the poverty-stricken.
+Sylvia’s experience with children from many backgrounds, fuels her heart’s desire to work toward changing the mindsets of the poverty-stricken.
 She plans to do this by reaching out to one area at a time with teams who are equipped to teach finances and character.
 Her motto is to leave them with a “taste of prosperity” and to show them how to move toward achieving it.
 Sylvia and her PCMM team wish to serve any area that would like to see their children receive financial and character education which she believes go hand in hand.

-Dr. Jennifer K. Young Wallace, Ph.D., serves as Vice President.
-She travels throughout abroad, speaking at numerous spiritual and professional engagements.
+Jennifer K. Young Wallace, Ph.D., serves as Vice President.
+She travels abroad, speaking at numerous spiritual and professional engagements.
 She has been the keynote speaker for numerous local and state organizations.

 Presently, Dr. Wallace is the NCATE/Assessment Coordinator and Assistant Professor of Education for the College of Education and Human Development at Jackson State University.
-Dr. Wallace has served as an Assistant Professor of English (undergraduate) and Assistant Professor of at Alcorn State University, her alma mater.
+Dr. Wallace has served as an Assistant Professor of English (undergraduate) and Assistant Professor at Alcorn State University, her alma mater.
 At Alcorn, she wrote two curricula for the university and was the editor of the School of Education Magazine and Director of the Teacher Institute.